CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 #### **_`Mechanics Implemented`_**

-- Personalized NFTs: describe your NFT as you want over a template.
+- **Personalized NFTs** : describe your NFT as you want over a template.
-- NFT creation AI filter: so there are not too powerful or copyright infringement prompts.
+- **NFT creation AI filtered** : so there are no too powerful or copyright infringement prompts.
-- Fight and bet against other NFTs.
+- **Fight and bet against other NFTs**.
-- Automated Fighting: send some funds and enjoy the fight automation.
+- **Automated Fighting** : send some funds and enjoy the fight automation.

 </details>